 Three columns will be returned;

-- UserPrincipalName: The users Office 365 username
+- UserPrincipalName: The source mailbox Office 365 username

 I’m getting the below error: